gbmhunter/blog/content/electronics/components/diodes/light-emitting-diodes-leds/_index.md

 One popular example, the WS8211, uses it's own custom communications protocol running at 800kHz.

-{{% img src="ws2811-rgb-led-front-and-back-photo.png" width="500" caption="The WS2811, a popular RGD LED, with integrated controller and drive circuitry (constant current supply).
+{{% figure src="ws2811-rgb-led-front-and-back-photo.png" width="500" caption="The WS2811, a popular RGD LED, with integrated controller and drive circuitry (constant current supply).
 Communicates via a custom 800kHz protocol to a microcontroller." %}}

 ## UV LEDs